hype-lab/DotNetLibraries/HypeLab.MailEngine/README.md

 **NOTE**: The `IsDefault` property is used to set the default email client.
 In case you intend to use a single email sender, the class constructors allow the non-presence of `IsDefault`, and set it as `true`, **so be careful when using multiple email senders**, the engine will throws an exception if more than one sender is set as default.

+** Feel free to leave feedback about any outages or issues you may encounter with any of the properties. **

 **Usage**

 **Single Email Client**